xbrunoohs/ecoPortal-QA-assessement/README.md

 # Pre-requisites

 * Download Node.js on the official [website](https://nodejs.org/en/download).
+* Download GIT on the official [website](https://git-scm.com/downloads).
 * Cypress is a front-end test automation framework, you can install it via:

 ```
 npm install cypress --save-dev
 ```
 For further troubleshooting, visit the official [guide](https://docs.cypress.io/guides/getting-started/installing-cypress).

+Make sure not to install the framework directly in your user folder to avoid known [issues](https://github.com/cypress-io/cypress/issues/22052).

 # Running